KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/towards.md

 There are 140 different priority levels in the CFS.
 Processes are divided in 2 types: Real-time processes and time sharing processes.
 The **real-time** processes are those with a priority from 0 to 99.
 The **time sharing** processes have a priority from 100 to 139.
 The real-time processes are processes that run in kernel mode, the time sharing processes run in user mode.

 As was seen in the example above, it helps when processes don't have a fixed priority.
 Additionally, the concept of priority ageing was discussed as means to counteract starvation.
 A priority should be able to **change throughout the process's lifetime**.
 This is implemented with the **nice value**.
 This value is added to the original priority and ranges between -20 and 19.
 Smaller nice values give higher priorities.
 Larger nice values (*nicer processes*) give lower priorities.

+For more information on CFS you can read the kernel documentation [here](https://www.kernel.org/doc/html/latest/scheduler/sched-design-CFS.html).
+For the daredevils ... you can even read (or modify, at your own risk) the kernel C code [here](https://github.com/torvalds/linux/blob/master/kernel/sched/fair.c).

 {{% task %}}
 What should be the default priority that is given to a user process ?